sdob/diziet/README.md

 1. optionally, run `flutter test`, which should tell you whether tests are working.

 1. Open the project directory and get hacking!

+## Project structure

+At top-level, this is a standard Flutter project: cross-platform Dart files are in `lib/`, platform-specific code for Android is in `android/`, platform-specific code for iOS is in `ios/`, and so on.